windows7lake/json2dart/README.md

 # json2dart

+## Description

-Flutter plugin use for parsing json to dart class with safe type convert.
+It's a flutter plugin that use for parsing json to dart class with safe type convert.

+### What it do

-It will generate a dart file named "safe_convert.dart" to ensure dart object can get a default value.
+It will generate a dart file named "safe_convert.dart" to ensure dart object can be converted to correct type, if failed, it will get a default value.

-When you need a `int` type, but the server give you a `String` type, it will auto convert `String` to `int` and make sure that it has a default value such as '0'.
+For example, when you need a `int` type, but the server offer you a `String` type.
+It will auto convert `String` to `int` and make sure that, when convert failed, it has a default value such as '0'.

+## Example
 Example 1, use generic:
 ```dart
 class Response {